Quantum corrections to a finite temperature BIon: Euclidean Quantum Gravity

 for $[\partial^2 S(\beta)/\partial\beta^2]_{\beta=\beta_0}>0$, where we choose $a=\beta_0$ and $\beta-\beta_0=ix$ with $x$ being a real variable.
 Thus, the expression of the microcanonical entropy $\mathcal{S}$ turns out to be \cite{1,2}

 Note that the entropy $S(\beta)$ given in (\ref{a1}) is different from $\mathcal{S}$ as given by (\ref{MicorEntropy}), the former $S(\beta)$ being the entropy at any temperature, whereas the latter one, $\mathcal{S}$ is the corrected microcanonical entropy at equilibrium, which is computed by incorporating small fluctuations around thermal equilibrium.
 However, the result obtained in (\ref{MicorEntropy}) is completely model independent and, it can be applied to any canonical thermodynamical system including a BIon solution.
-Thus, the first order correction is solely governed by the term $[\partial^2 S(\beta)/\partial\beta^2]_{\beta=\beta_0}$.
-This can be simplified to a generic form of the entropy correction given by $\ln (CT^2)$ \cite{1, 2}.\\ Furthermore, it can be demonstrated that for any black object whose degrees of freedom can be counted using a CFT, we can write $ \ln [\partial^2 S(\beta)/\partial\beta^2]_{\beta=\beta_0} = \gamma \ln (S_0 T^2) $ \cite{2, 3, 3a}, where $\gamma$ is a parameter added by hand \cite{12} to track correction term, hence it is equal one for the corrected entropy, while zero for the original entropy.
-Now, as this holds for any black object whose degrees of freedom can be analyzed using a CFT \cite{2, 3, 3a}, and it has been argued that degrees of freedom of a BIon can also be analyzed using using a CFT \cite{cft1y, cft2y}, we can use a similar equation for BIon.
-So, we propose that the quantum correction to the entropy of a BIon can be expressed as
+Thus, the first order correction is solely governed by the term $\ln [\partial^2 S(\beta)/\partial\beta^2]_{\beta=\beta_0}$.
+This can be simplified to a generic form of the entropy correction given by $\ln (CT^2)$ \cite{1, 2}.